Energetic neutral atom

-The heliosphere protects the entire Solar System from the majority of cosmic rays but is so remote that only an imaging technique such as ENA imaging will reveal its properties.
-The heliosphere's structure is due to the invisible interaction between the solar wind and cold gas from the local interstellar medium.
+The heliosphere shields the Solar System from the majority of cosmic rays, but is so remote that only an imaging technique such as ENA imaging will reveal its properties.
+The heliosphere's structure is due to the interaction between the solar wind and cold gas from the local interstellar medium.

 The creation of ENAs by space plasma was predicted, but their discovery was both deliberate and serendipitous.
 While some early efforts were made at detection, their signatures also explained inconsistent findings by ion detectors in regions of expected low-ion populations.
 Ion detectors were co-opted for further ENA detection experiments in other low-ion regions.
 However, the development of dedicated ENA detectors entailed overcoming significant obstacles in both skepticism and technology.

-Although ENAs were observed in space from the 1960s through 1980s, the first dedicated ENA camera was not flown until 1995 on the Swedish Astrid-1 satellite, to study Earth's magnetosphere wind.
+Although ENAs were observed in space from the 1960s through the 1980s, the first dedicated ENA camera was not flown until 1995 on the Swedish Astrid-1 satellite, to study Earth's magnetosphere wind.

-Today, dedicated ENA instruments have provided detailed magnetospheric images from Venus, Mars, Jupiter, and Saturn.
+Dedicated ENA instruments have provided detailed magnetospheric images from Venus, Mars, Jupiter, and Saturn.
 Cassini's ENA images of Saturn revealed a unique magnetosphere with complex interactions that have yet to be fully explained.
 The IMAGE mission's three dedicated ENA cameras observed Earth's magnetosphere from 2000–2005 while the TWINS Mission, launched in 2008, provides stereo ENA imaging of Earth's magnetosphere using simultaneous imaging from two satellites.

-The first ever images of the heliosphere boundary, published in October 2009, were made by the ENA instruments aboard the IBEX and Cassini spacecraft.
-These images are important because they challenge existing theories about the region.
+The first ever images of the heliosphere boundary, published in October 2009, were made by the ENA instruments aboard the IBEX and Cassini spacecraft, and challenge existing theories about the heliosphere region.